Course Information

 There are numerous places to stay in and around the greater Lake Tahoe area.
 Lodging in Lake Tahoe during the summer can be extremely expensive as it is a top vacation area.
 Houses often rent for thousands of dollars per week and the best rates for hotels book months in advance.

-Swimmers will meet the boat and be returned to Homewood, CA on the west shore of Lake Tahoe.
+True Width swims meet and return to Homewood, CA on the west shore of Lake Tahoe.
 Booking a hotel in Tahoe City or finding a place to stay between Meeks Bay and Tahoe City would be ideal.
-Often, swimmers do not like making the drive from South Lake Tahoe over the narrow and winding road above Emerald Bay in the early hours of the morning to meet the boat.
+Look for accommodations in Tahoma, Homewood, and Tahoe City.

 Considering camping?